-|**SC&C Successful Clients||Detailed descriptions and client successes are documented below…
+|**SC&C Successful Clients||Detailed descriptions and client successes are documented below..|

-|***Percentage of Clients Winning Equal or Better Salaries||91.4%||91.6%||92.4%||91.1%||90.3%||90.7%||91.3%||92.1%||92.9%||93.4%||93.7%|
+|*** % of Clients Winning Equal or Better Salaries||91.4%||91.3%||90.7%||85.4%||84.3%||84.7%||85.3%||86.2%||86.8%||87.6%||89.3%||88.7%|

-|***Percent of Clients Changing Industries||37.6%||37.7%||38.2%||34.1%||32.6%||32.7%||32.9%||33.3%||33.7%||34.5%||35.2%|
+|*** % of Clients Changing Industries||37.6%||37.7%||38.2%||34.1%||32.6%||32.7%||32.9%||33.3%||33.7%||34.5%||34.7%||33.6%|

 Analysis of Data

 Another contributing factor to the amount of time spent in search is heavily influenced by the employment status of the job seeker.
-There is a difference in the search time for an employed candidate and one who is unemployed, because those who are employed have less time to engage fully in a search and their searches take longer.
-Those that are unemployed have more time to devote to their job search, can engage in more activity and, therefore, their searches usually require less time.
+There is a difference in the search time for an employed candidate and one who is unemployed because those who are employed have less time to engage fully in a search and their searches take longer.
+Those that are unemployed have more time to devote to their job search, can engage in more activity, therefore, their searches usually require less time.

 ** Successful Clients : For many years, Stewart, Cooper & Coon has achieved a high level of successful placements.
 Client placement rates steadily increased until 2008 then precipitously dropped due to the recession.
 Beyond marketplace economic pressures and conditions that normally drive employment numbers, some candidates are not placed for a myriad of reasons.
 Some decide to purchase a business or a franchise.
 Some take a pause in their careers and pursue an advanced degree.
-Some decide to accept an early retirement.
+Some decide to accept early retirement.
 Others develop health conditions that alter their search efforts or their life.
-Older candidates sometimes give up and cannot gain back their self-confidence enough to vigorously approach a changing job market.
-A few do not understand the amount of work required on their part to conduct a successful job search and become easily discouraged when the results they expect are at variance with the amount of effort they put into conducting a successful job search.
-As interview experts, we help clients work through anger issues related to termination.
-A few clients face unexpected and fast-changing circumstances that now control their lives.
-Those demands may include geographical constraints, salary demands, narrow fields of specialty, or the ever increasing demands for caring for aging parents.
+Older candidates sometimes capitulate and cannot gain back their self-confidence enough to vigorously approach a changing job market.
+There are, at times, clients who are easily discouraged when offers are not immediately forthcoming.
+There are clients who assume that SC&C will do all the work and that they do not have to participate in the job search.
+Job search is difficult work.
+They do not understand the amount of effort required on their part to conduct a successful job search and become easily discouraged when the results they expect are at variance with the amount of endeavor they put into conducting a successful job search.
+This is stated repeatedly in the testimonials our clients post on our website.
+As interview experts, we help clients work through frustration related to termination.
+Some clients face unexpected and fast-changing circumstances that now control their lives.
+Those demands may include geographical constraints, salary demands, narrow fields of specialty, or the ever-increasing demands for caring for aging parents.
 These circumstantial drivers simply won’t allow them to consider other options.
 The number of reasons a client may be unsuccessful is boundless.